fyyyyy/DCS-for-MSFS/README.md

 # Installation

+This version currently is only for developers, normal users please wait for the .EXE installer.

 ## MSFS
 * Open a terminal / powershell window.
 Prefarably a shell that supports color (you can get one of those by going to the start menu and typing "cmd" or PowerShell)